“I’m a trained fireman and she’s what? – some ginormous alien battle-queen god. No contest!”

-Dylan watched in horror as Q’assog-tha moved slowly towards Kane.
-She stopped and her head descended towards him, her crown of cilia waving madly as if offended by this puny human’s challenge to her divine might.
+Dylan watched in horror as Q’assog-tha moved towards Kane.
+She stopped, bent forward and lowered her head, her crown of cilia waving wildly as if offended by this puny human’s challenge to her divine might.

-Dylan grabbed his cheeks in both hands.
-“No,” he sobbed.
-His eyes were streaming with tears, but he was unable to pull them away from his brother.
-He had a demented thought that nothing bad could happen to Kane as long as he kept his eyes on him, but he was also terrified of witnessing what he knew was the likely outcome of this contest.
+Dylan grabbed his hair in both hands and pulled it so hard it hurt.
+“No,” he sobbed, his eyes streaming with tears.
+He blinked the tears away, his eyes locked on his brother.
+He had a demented thought that nothing bad could happen as long as he kept his eyes on Kane, but he also knew the likely outcome of this contest and was scared to death of witnessing it.

 “Wait!”
 Arika cried, gripping his arm.
 Something was happening.
 Q’assog-tha, rather than attacking Kane, seemed to be studying him.

-Her face, blank until now, creased in impotent rage.
+Her face, cool and composed until now, creased in impotent rage.
 PH’TURGH TSUA’IARGH! boomed her voice.
-Throwing herself backwards, she began moving away from him.
+Throwing herself back, she began scrambling away from him.

-“She’s seen Ys-kar,” Arika breathed.
+“She’s seen Ys-kar,” Arika cried.
 “She’s running away.
 The mighty warrior queen is scared!”
 Tapping Dylan on the shoulder, she took off for the truck.

 Inside the truck, Henri was spellbound by the spectacle of Kane standing up to a god.
 Even more incredible was that Q’assog-tha was in retreat.
-But it quickly became clear the god wasn’t giving up.
-Circling around Kane, she was intent on making it to the ocean and continuing her quest to find her brother.
-And barring a miracle, nothing was going to stop her.
+But it quickly became clear the Black Queen wasn’t giving up.
+Circling around Kane, she was intent on making it to the ocean and continuing her quest to find her brother, and barring a miracle, nothing was going to stop her.

 “We’re doomed,” breathed Henri, dropping her head.
 “Doomed.”